pg_tde

 Known limitations¶

 - Keys in the local keyfile are stored unencrypted.
+For better security we recommend using the Key management storage.

 - System tables are currently not encrypted.